5 DAYS FROM $1,099

 Learn More About Special Interest Highlights by selecting an icon below

 Years ago they were the simple path of a glistening glacier, but today, the Great Lakes are a proud symbol of American heritage.
-You’ll enjoy picturesque cruising on four Great Lakes, each with its own stunning landscape, unique history, and treasured cultural gems.
+You’ll enjoy picturesque cruising on all five Great Lakes, each with its own stunning landscape, unique history, and treasured cultural gems.
 From the scenic shorelines of Lake Huron to the history-lined coast of Lake Michigan, you’ll gain a new appreciation for the story of America.
 Here are just a few of the historical gems that await you:

 Mackinac Island: With its Revolutionary-era heritage and car-free streets, it’s no wonder Mackinac is listed as a National Historic Landmark.
 Embark on a sightseeing tour of this remarkable island, passing landmarks such as the Grand Hotel where the movie “Somewhere in Time” was filmed.
 Then, watch history come to life as you explore Fort Mackinac, the 18th-century fortress that once served as an important Revolutionary War post and is now the centerpiece of Mackinac National Park.

 Great Lakes: This scenic voyage gives you the opportunity to cruise on all five Great Lakes during your explorations.
 Not only will you get to witness the natural splendor of these incredible waterways, you’ll enjoy a full day of scenic sailing on two of them: Lake Michigan, the only Great Lake located entirely within the United States, and Lake Huron, the fifth-largest freshwater lake in the world and the first of the Great Lakes to be discovered by European settlers.